LuisAyuso/quarfs/README.md

 - GLFW3
 - BOOST (filesystem )

-Requires OpenDL 4 compatibility, (not very sure about this, but there are some host code functions which are pretty new and some other thins in the shaders)
+Requires OpenGL 4 compatibility, (not very sure about this, but there are some host code functions which are pretty new and some other thins in the shaders)

 It also require some C++11 support by your favourite compiler.

-there is a SConstruc script to build that should work pretty fine.